TechTweedie/techtweedie.github.io/content/posts/Choose-What-Dataverse-Search-Indexes/index.md

 ---
-title: "Choose What Dataverse Search Indexes"
-description: "Often I find on dataverse projects users just want to search across a number of tables to find exactly what they want.
-With the correct configurations, Dataverse search transforms this challenge into a walk in the park.
-In this blog post we’re are going to look at how you can tailor your Dataverse search indexes using the Quick Find View, ensuring that your searches are efficient but also relevant and quick."
+title: "Create a Solution Configuration File"
+description: "Want to deploy your Power Apps Solution files quickly via Pipelines?
+Not sure how to set your environment variable or connection references.
+This blog post will explain how we solved this problem using a Solution Configuration File. "
 tags:
-  - Dataverse Search
+  - Pipeline
   - Model Driven Apps
-  - Improve User Experience
 categories:
   - Power Platform
-date: 2024-03-26T19:00:00+01:00
+date: 2024-02-07T19:00:00+01:00
-lastmod: 2024-07-01T19:45:40+08:00
+lastmod: 2024-07-071T19:45:40+08:00
 author: "itweedie"
 authorLink: "https://iantweedie.biz"
 resources: